Insect repellents

 - if you've accidentally sprayed repellent in your eyes, rinse them immediately with water

-- apply directly to a child's hands because they may get it in their eyes or mouth
+- do not apply directly to a child's hands because they may get it in their eyes or mouth

-- apply sprays indoors or near food because you may inhale or eat the spray mist
+- do not apply sprays indoors, in enclosed spaces, or near food because you may inhale or eat the spray mist

 How we protect you

-All pesticides must be registered before they can be imported, sold or used in Canada.
+All pesticides must be approved before they can be imported, sold or used in Canada.
 We conduct science-based risk assessments to ensure that pesticide products meet current health and environmental standards.

 - when it works well to control a pest